Trial balance: definition, types and how to prepare

 Key takeaways

-• Utilise the three types of trial balances strategically throughout your accounting process: start with an unadjusted trial balance to capture initial data, create an adjusted trial balance after corrections, and finish with a post-closing trial balance to prepare for the next period.
+• Use the three types of trial balances strategically throughout your accounting process: start with an unadjusted trial balance to capture initial data, create an adjusted trial balance after corrections, and finish with a post-closing trial balance to prepare for the next period.

 What is a trial balance?